envoyproxy/gateway/site/content/en/v1.0.2/install/custom-cert.md

    EOF
    ```

-2. Create a cert for envoy gateway controller, the cert will be stored in secret `envoy-gatewy`.
+2. Create a cert for envoy gateway controller, the cert will be stored in secret `envoy-gateway`.

    ```shell
    cat<<EOF | kubectl apply -f -